nghttp2/nghttp2/README.rst

                            based on the hostname indicated by client using TLS SNI extension.
 This option can be used multiple times.
+        --backend-tls-sni-field=<HOST>
+                           Explicitly set the content of the TLS SNI extension.
+This will default to the backend HOST name.

       SPDY:
         -c, --spdy-max-concurrent-streams=<NUM>